-Discovery Mode is one of the tools available for Hotspot owners to understand their Hotspot coverage and optimize their Hotspot setup.
+Discovery Mode is a discontunted tool for Hotspot owners to understand their Hotspot coverage and optimize their Hotspot setup.

 Read our announcement blog.